Anish J. Banker

 - Caltrans v.
 7301 Artesia Blvd., LLC -- (Initial Offer: $301,000; Result: $1.25 million PLUS).
 Represented real estate developer in a part-take action of the former Nabisco factory along the I-5 freeway in Orange County.
-Caltrans' initial offer for various fee and temporary construction easements along the property's perimeter was $301,000.
-The matter settled on the day of trial for $1.25 million plus $350,000 in related improvements for the future development of the site.
+Caltrans initial offer for various fee and temporary construction easements along the property's perimeter was $301,000.
+The matter settled on the day of trial for $1.25 million plus $350,000 in related improvements for my client's future development of the site.

 - OCTA v.
 Cobblestone 1993, Ltd., et al -- (Initial Offer: $2,661,000; Result: $4.7 million).
 Represented property owner of a commercial shopping center located at the intersection of a major grade separation project in Placentia, California.
 OCTA's initial offer for various permanent and temporary construction easements located along the property's southeast perimeter was $2,661,000.
 The matter settled after mediation for $4.7 million.

 - Caltrans v.
-Kardos -- (Initial Offer: $176,00; Result: $675,000).
+Kardos -- (Initial Offer: $176,000; Result: $675,000).
 Represented property owner in a part-take action where Caltrans sought to take more than half of an undeveloped lot in San Bernardino County for the Interstate 15 and 215 Improvement Project.
 Caltrans initially offered $176,000.
-At mediation, Mr. Banker was successful in convincing Caltrans that the remainder property was not suitable for any type of commercial development.
+At mediation, we were successful in convincing Caltrans that the remainder property was not suitable for any type of commercial development.
 The matter settled at mediation for almost four times Caltrans' initial offer at $675,000.

 - University of California, Berkeley, B.S., cum laude, Business Administration (1998)